 Section 5 assesses datasets used in past name collision studies, identifies additional datasets that would be needed for Studies 2 and 3, and discusses the availability of those additional datasets (tasks 3, 4, and 5, respectively).

+Section 6 makes recommendations on performing Studies 2 and 3 (task 8).

-All sources referenced in this report are cited in Section 6, Bibliography.
+All sources referenced in this report are cited in Section 7, Bibliography.

 Name Collision Primer